A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

-The write and read pulse are coaxial, which implies ${\bf k}_{W}={\bf k}_{R}$, in order to maximise the spin wave lifetime of atomic excitation \cite{Zhao2009}.
-It has been theoretically demonstrated that the Stokes photons is mainly inside a small cone around the direction of the write pulse \cite{Duan2002}.
-According to phase-matching condition ${\bf k}_{W}+{\bf k}_{R}={\bf k}_{S}+{\bf k}_{AS}$ , we infer the Stokes and anti-Stokes photons are approximately coaxial as well.
-As shown in Figure 1a, both Stokes and anti-Stokes photons are orthogonal to the write/read pulse \cite{Nunn2008} and therefore can be separated from the strong addressing light with a high-extinction Wollaston polariser.
-Two sets of homemade cascaded cavities composed of three Fabry-Perot cavities tuned resonant with Stokes and anti-Stokes photons respectively.
-Each cavity has a transmission rate about 90$\%$ and contribute an extinction ratio more than 500 (see Methods).
-Together with a polarising beam splitter and a quarter wave plate, we realise a dichroic-mirror-like functioning but for an extremely small frequency difference of 9.2 GHz.
-A standard Hanbury-Brown and Twiss interferometer composed of three avalanched photodiodes and a 50:50 fibre beamsplitter are employed to perform photon statistics and correlation detection.
+The write and read pulse are coaxial, which implies ${\bf k}_{\rm W}={\bf k}_{\rm R}$, in order to maximise the spin wave lifetime of atomic excitation \cite{Zhao2009}.
+It has been theoretically demonstrated that the Stokes photons are mainly inside a small cone around the direction of the write pulse \cite{Duan2002}.
+According to the phase-matching condition ${\bf k}_{\rm W}+{\bf k}_{\rm R}={\bf k}_{\rm S}+{\bf k}_{\rm AS}$ , we infer that the Stokes and anti-Stokes photons are approximately coaxial as well.
+As shown in Figure 1a, both Stokes and anti-Stokes photons are polarized orthogonally to the write/read pulse \cite{Nunn2008} and therefore can be separated from the strong addressing light with a high-extinction Wollaston polariser (see Notes 3 and 4 in Supplementary Information for more details).
+Two sets of homemade cascaded cavities composed of three Fabry-Perot cavities are tuned resonant with Stokes and anti-Stokes photons respectively.
+Each cavity has a transmission rate about 90$\%$ and contributes an extinction ratio more than 500.
+Together with a polarising beam splitter and a quarter wave plate, we realise a dichroic-mirror-like functioning for an extremely small frequency difference of 9.2 GHz (see Methods for more details).
+A standard Hanbury-Brown and Twiss interferometer composed of three avalanched photodiodes and a 50:50 fibre beamsplitter are employed to perform photon statistics and correlation detection.\\